Okay, so if these are the areas that the role is moving into and the characteristics of a strategic business partner, what are the challenges?

 Lastly, like your manager, you have to have the time to think strategically

-For Assistants, it is so standard that we dive into work, get things done and shift through tons of work.
+It is so standard for assistants to dive into work, get things done, and shift through tons of work.
 We are the go-to person.

 When you need to think strategically, you need to slow down and think through your options.
 Some of the great Executive Assistants that I have met take time out of the office to plan and prepare for the month ahead.